 Another factor to consider when selecting gel baits, roach bait stations, or any other means of killing roaches is how easy or difficult the solution is to apply and use.
 The best roach killer should be relatively simple to use.
 This helps keep users safe from accidental poison ingestion and improves the chances that the selected pest control approach is actually killing roaches.

 Traps are a simple method for killing roaches, and they are relatively straightforward to set up and use.
-Gels and sprays must be applied to crevices, cracks, and other areas around the home where roaches commonly lurk.
+It’s best to apply gels and sprays to crevices, cracks, and other areas around the home where roaches commonly lurk.
 Foggers are the least user-friendly option because these bug bombs require considerable preparation beforehand and cleanup afterward to ensure that the home is roach-free and poison-free.

 Boric acid powders can be used indoors or outdoors, but powders can be messy and difficult to clean up indoors.
 Consider using boric acid outdoors only or in isolated areas of the home to avoid accidental contact or ingestion.